flash62au/EngineDriver_Home/docs/operation/index.rst

 **For wiThrottle servers that do support a roster but don't support Locomotive Icons**

-There are three ways to load & store your Engine Icon Image in Engine Driver 2.32.142 and above.
+There are three ways to load & store your Locomotive Icon Image in Engine Driver 2.32.142 and above.

 1. Automatically from your existing JMRI Roster & Media